OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 *********************************************************************
-Defining Models with Implicit Components
+Building Models with Implicit Components
 *********************************************************************

 This tutorial will show you how to define implicit components and build models with them.